 To learn more about the WIC program, please visit the Department of Health and Human Services website.
 Families having difficulty getting through to their local WIC office are encouraged to leave a detailed voice message or call the WIC State Agency 1-800-942-4321

-The WIC Program at Goodwin Community Health Center is committed to providing a safe and supportive medical home for every member of our community.
+The WIC Program at Greater Seacoast Community Health is committed to providing a safe and supportive medical home for every member of our community.
 Our staff and services work to build systems that do not discriminate based on race, color, national origin, citizenship, alienage, religion, creed, sex, sexual orientation, gender identity, age, or disability.